List of Olympic female artistic gymnasts for the United States

-In 2012, the U.S. won the team all-around for the second time.
+In 2012 the U.S. won the team gold medal for the second time.
 This team, which was nicknamed the "Fierce Five", featured five gymnasts who were all making their first appearance at the Olympics.
-That year, Gabby Douglas won the gold medal in individual all-around, and Aly Raisman won the gold medal in floor exercise.
+That year, Gabby Douglas won the gold medal in individual all-around, and Aly Raisman won the gold medal on floor exercise and the bronze medal on balance beam.
+McKayla Maroney won silver on vault.

-In 2016, the U.S. won the team all-around gold medal for the second consecutive Olympics, and the third title overall.
-The team was nicknamed "The Final Five" (as 2016 was the last year when five team members were allowed to participate) and featured the return of 2012 Olympic gold medalists Gabby Douglas and Aly Raisman.
+In 2016 the U.S. won the team gold medal for the second consecutive Olympics, and the third title overall.
+The team was nicknamed "The Final Five" (as the team members were the last 5 who competed under Marta Karolyi) and featured the return of 2012 Olympic gold medalists Gabby Douglas and Aly Raisman.
 It also featured newcomers Laurie Hernandez, Madison Kocian, and three-time reigning world all-around champion Simone Biles.
-Biles won the individual all-around, vault, and floor exercise gold medals, and also took bronze in the balance beam final.
+Biles won the individual all-around, vault, and floor exercise gold medals, and also took bronze on the balance beam.
 Raisman won silver medals in the all-around and floor exercise.
-Hernandez took the silver on the balance beam while Kocian, the reigning uneven bars world co-champion would win silver in that event.
+Hernandez took the silver on the balance beam while Kocian, the reigning uneven bars world co-champion, won silver on that event.
 The 2016 Olympics were the most successful games to date for the United States in women's gymnastics, with four golds, four silvers, and one bronze medal overall.

+For the 2020 Olympics (held in 2021 due to COVID-19), the U.S. women's team earned the team silver medal.
+Simone Biles was the only gymnast from the previous Olympics to return to the team.
+Sunisa Lee became the individual all-around champion, the sixth women from the U.S. to do so.
+Lee also won the bronze on uneven bars, Biles won bronze on balance beam, MyKayla Skinner won silver on Vault, and Jade Carey won gold on floor exercise.

+Four U.S. Olympic gymnasts returned to the 2024 Olympics - Simone Biles, Jade Carey, Jordan Chiles and Sunisa Lee.
+In addition, 16 year old Hezly Rivera was chosen for the team.
+The five won the team all-around gold medal, while Biles and Lee won the gold and bronze individual all-around medals, respectively.
+Biles went on to win gold on vault and silver on floor exercise, while Lee won the bronze on uneven bars and Carey won bronze on vault.